john-itcsolutions/cheirrs/README.md

 `juju ssh <machine-number-worker-0>`

 `tar -zxvf elastos.tar.gz && rm -f elastos.tar.gz && cd el*`

+Note that in the host's (in cheirrs root) "TO_BE_COPIED_TO_smartweb-service" directory are scripts and modules in .sh, and .py that have had to be altered from those provided in the experimental Elastos-smartweb-service repo.
+These should be copied over the existing files in the worker-0 machine.
+Therefore:

+`exit`

+`cd ....path/to/cheirrs`

+`juju scp TO*service/TO*service/run.sh <machine-number-worker-0>:/home/ubuntu/elastos-smartweb-service`

+`juju scp TO*service/TO*adenine/__init__.py server.py <machine-number-worker-0>:/home/ubuntu/elastos-smartweb-service/grpc_adenine`

+`juju scp TO*service/TO*python/*.py <machine-number-worker-0>:/home/ubuntu/elastos-smartweb-service/grpc_adenine/stubs/python`

+Re-enter worker-0:

+`juju ssh <machine-number-worker-0>`

+`cd el*`

 `./run.sh`

-.. and wait and watch .. and examine logs, which are in the machines (`juju ssh <machine-number>`) at /var/log/juju/filename.log.
-The logs of units housed by other machines are available on those machines. eg you can find smart-web logs on machine 7/kubernetes-worker/0.
+.. and wait and watch .. and examine logs in case of errors, which are in the machines (`juju ssh <machine-number>`) at /var/log/juju/filename.log.
+If all is well, you should be looking at the blockchains' log on stdout as the cycles roll every 30 seconds.
+The logs of units housed by other machines are available on those machines.

               ____________________________